Skip to Main Content

 Here is the breakdown.
 Gimbal packages center on DJI Ronin 4D's integrated Z-axis stabilization for run-and-gun work, Movi Pro and Ronin 2 for cinema-camera builds up to ARRI Alexa Mini LF with anamorphic glass, and DJI RS 3 Pro for mirrorless and compact-camera fast deployments.

 Here is what that looks like on the ground.
 Operators come through HSC and Magyar Filmoperatőrök Szakszervezete rosters with the credit base of Witcher Netflix S3 (Geralt's continent traversal sequences), Black Widow (Budapest car chases through Buda Castle district), Hellboy 2019, Atomic Blonde (Berlin-as-Budapest sequences with wide Steadicam Cold War tracking), and Inferno (Dan Brown's Budapest bridge and Andrássy Avenue sequences).
-Pre-production includes shot-list review with the DP, balance and dynamic-test sessions, choreography rehearsals with focus pullers and 1st ACs.
-Plus contingency planning for cold-weather (-10°C Dec-Feb battery-management protocols) and heritage-zone (Buda Castle, Andrássy Avenue UNESCO) silent-operation needs.
+Pre-production has shot-list review with the DP, balance and dynamic-test sessions, choreography rehearsals with focus pullers and 1st ACs.
+Plus backup planning for cold-weather (-10°C Dec-Feb battery-management protocols) and heritage-zone (Buda Castle, Andrássy Avenue UNESCO) silent-operation needs.

 FAQ